vacp2p/rfc-index/vac/raw/sds.md

 Messages can be requested from the high-availability caches or other participants using the corresponding message ID.

 ## Wire protocol
+The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and
+ “OPTIONAL” in this document are to be interpreted as described in [2119](https://www.ietf.org/rfc/rfc2119.txt).
 ### Message

 Messages MUST adhere to the following meta structure: